kirso/KirillSo.com/src/content/post/2023-annual-review/index.md

   credit: "Alberto Triano"
 ---

+This year I've decided to write a review on my birthday.

 I took an inspiration from Pham Tanh this year and decided to write a review on my birthday, since that seems like a real cutoff.
 Another year flew by and I started receiving annual life updates from random people I follow.
 The best part is, it's really fun to read!
 If you wonder what these are, [Ximena Vengoechea](https://www.ximenavengoechea.com/) wrote a great article on life audits where she defines it as:

 > An exercise in self-reflection that helps you clear the cobwebs of noisy, external goals and current distractions, and revisit or uncover the real themes & core values that drive & inspire you. **Also known as spring cleaning for the soul.**